uwcirg/fhir-questionnaires/README.md

   - item[n].text - used in the UI.
   - item[n].code.display - ignore, same as item.text but from external source.
 No need to remove, often too laborious.
   - item[n].linkId
-     - QuestionnaireResponse refers to this (for dhair2 this is questions.fhir_linkId)
      - REQUIRED.
+     - QuestionnaireResponse refers to this.
+     - If we identify a FHIR resource for the Questionnaire that's established in the community, then we'll use its values for these.
+Otherwise, use a pattern like 'CIRG-[project eg "PainTracker"]-[our question ID], eg [this PainTracker body diagram question](https://github.com/uwcirg/fhir-questionnaires/blob/main/CIRG-PainTracker-Location-Body-Diagram.json#L17)'.
+Note that this is not used for computed mappings, that's done from the source of the QuestionnaireResponse (eg dhair2's question.fhir_linkId)).
   - item[n].type
      - example: "choice", "decimal", "string", "display"
      - REQUIRED.
      - Note: we ignore other directives eg item.extension.valueCodeableConcept.coding.code "drop-down".
   - item[n].answerOption[n]
     - item.answerOption[n].valueCoding
-      - code: QuestionnaireResponse refers to this (for dhair2 this is options.fhir_code)
+      - code: QuestionnaireResponse refers to this
+        - If we identify a FHIR resource for the Questionnaire that's established in the community, then we'll use its values for these.
+Otherwise, use eg option.id from dhair2 eg [this PainTracker body diagram question](https://github.com/uwcirg/fhir-questionnaires/blob/main/CIRG-PainTracker-Location-Body-Diagram.json#L17)'.
+Note that this is not used for computed mappings, that's done from the source of the QuestionnaireResponse (eg dhair2's options.fhir_code).
       - display: the text displayed for the option.
     - item.answerOption[n].extension
       - "url": "http://hl7.org/fhir/StructureDefinition/ordinalValue"